rjferrier/opiter/README.txt

 expansion, input to a binary, postprocessing, etc.

   water = OptionsDict.named('water', {
-      'density':   1.00e3,
+      'density'           : 1.00e3,
-      'viscosity': 0.89e-3})
+      'dynamic_viscosity' : 0.89e-3})

   ethanol = OptionsDict.named('ethanol', {
-      'density':   0.79e3,
+      'density'           : 0.79e3,
-      'viscosity': 1.09e-3})
+      'dynamic_viscosity' : 1.09e-3})

 One application of this is factorial design of experiments.
 For example, given an independent variable 'pipe_diameter', which may take states [0.10, 0.15], and an independent variable 'velocity', which may take states [0.01, 0.02, 0.04], we might want to test combinations (0.10, 0.01), (0.10, 0.02), etc.  We might also want to do these for each of the 'fluids' specified above.
-These combinations can be expressed by creating sequences of OptionsDicts and using the product function from the itertools library.
+These combinations are easily expressed by creating sequences of OptionsDicts and using product() from the itertools library.

-  fluids     = [water, ethanol]
+  fluids     = OptionsDict.sequence('fluid', [water, ethanol])
   pipe_dias  = OptionsDict.sequence('pipe_diameter', [0.10, 0.15])
   velocities = OptionsDict.sequence('velocity', [0.01, 0.02, 0.04])
   combos = itertools.product(fluids, pipe_dias, velocities)